-Julian Rodriguez is Head of Film & Photography at Kingston University, London.
-He trained as a photographer at the London College of Printing (LCP) where he later went on to become Director of Photography.
-He has been Dean of Media at University of the Arts London (UAL) leading LCC's School of Media for seven years, through a period of growth and innovation - rising to become one of the top providers of practice-based media education in the United Kingdom.
+Julian trained as a photographer at the London College of Printing (LCP) where he later went on to become LCP's Director of Photography.
+In 2003, he became Dean of Media at University of the Arts London (UAL) leading the School for eight years, creating a period of reputation building, innovation and growth.
+The School rose to become acknowledged as the top provider of practice-based media education and research in the United Kingdom.

-In 2007, Julian was instrumental in bringing the Stanley Kubrick Archive to UAL with the generous support of the Kubrick family and Warner Bros and, commenced a connected research project on the Vietnam War - bringing together the archives of photojournalist Phillip Jones-Griffiths, the Cold War investigative journalism of Phillip Knightley and the production materials for Kubrick's Vietnam war film 'Full Metal Jacket'.
+In 2007, Julian was instrumental in bringing the Stanley Kubrick Archive to UAL with the generous support of the Kubrick family and Warner Bros (Los Angeles).
+To support the acquisition, Julian commenced a connected research project on the Vietnam War - bringing together the archives of war photojournalist Phillip Jones-Griffiths, the Cold War investigative journalism of Phillip Knightley and the production materials for Kubrick's Vietnam war film 'Full Metal Jacket'.

-Currently Julian is a Company Director at Impressions Gallery Bradford, a nominator for Prix Pictet Photography Prize, and External Examiner in Photography & film in UK universities.
-Julian is also proud to sit on the Advisory Board of the Rory Peck Trust - the only organisation dedicated to the support, welfare and safety of freelance newsgatheres around the world.
+Currently, Julian is a Company Director at Impressions Gallery, a Nominator for Prix Pictet Photography Prize, and sits on the Advisory Board of the Rory Peck Trust - the only organisation dedicated to the support, welfare and safety of freelance film & photography newsgatheres around the world.

 Channel Crossing approaching Brexit, December 2020.
 Photograph Julian Rodriguez

 Julian Rodriguez.
 Polaroid, by the late, great Colin Jarvie.